 Before you set up a bridging connection in RADIUS, you must set up the MAX as a bridge.
-For details, see the MAX ISP and Telecommuting Configuration Guide.
+For details, see the MAX Network Configuration Guide for your MAX.

 Introducing bridging

 The MAX uses bridging to provide connectivity for protocols other than IP and IPX, although you can also use bridging to join segments of an IP or IPX network.
 Because a bridging connection forwards packets at the link layer, it does not distinguish between protocol types and requires no protocol-specific configuration.